No, Pippa And Kate Middleton And Meghan Markle Are Not Feuding Despite Reports

 Ever since Duchess Kate’s younger sporty sister Pippa Middleton became engaged to her hedge fund manager beau James Matthews, the couple’s wedding has ignited rumors of feuds among the royals and their own connections.
 Immediately following the announcement being made that Pippa was engaged, a rumor was sparked regarding Kate Middleton’s role in the wedding, and as to whether she would even have one.
-False claims were made that Kate and Pippa were feuding seeing as the Duchess would not be asked to return the favor of acting as Pippa’s maid of honor as Pippa had been to Kate in the royal wedding of 2011.
+False claims were made that Kate and Pippa were feuding after reports stating that the duchess would not be asked to return the favor of acting as Pippa’s maid of honor as Pippa had been to Kate in the royal wedding of 2011.

 Prince Harry and Meghan Markle May Both Attend Pippa Middleton’s Wedding in May – Christian Post : https://t.co/TZyBggM1w9